vk0108/VitaDrop/README.md

 VitaDrop is a modern blood donation management platform that connects donors, hospitals, and blood banks to ensure life-saving blood is available when and where it's needed most.

 ## Getting Started
+- To clone other folders, visit all the branches

 ### Prerequisites
 - Node.js (v14 or above recommended)